benaziziasmae/kickstater-analysis/README.md

    From the chart above, we can conclude that the chance of having a successful compaign goes simultaneously with a lower range of fundraising amount.
    The other conclusion that can be drawn from the data is that for the range between 15000$ and 19999$ we had a percentage of 50% for both failed and successful compaign, and for the range of 45000$ to 49999$ we had a percentage of 0% for successful compaign and 100% for failed compaign which means that the successful and failed compaign have a complementary relation .

+   3. Limitation of the data set
+   We can notice fthat few data are not enough for certain categories

    3. Recommendation for additional tables or graphs